rdlauer/articles/blues/geofencing/geofencing.md

-# Create a Cellular Heatmap with Raspberry Pi Pico and GPS Geofencing
+# Create a Cellular Signal Heatmap with Raspberry Pi Pico and GPS

 A heatmap overlaid on satellite imagery is one of the more tantalizing means of displaying map-based data.
 Considering my newfound love for the Raspberry Pi Pico, and having seen how easy it can be to [add cellular connectivity to the Pico](https://www.hackster.io/brandonsatrom/adding-cellular-to-the-raspberry-pi-pico-b8a4b6), why not combine these loves in a new project?